-In an historic decision, a Japanese court declared on Friday (7th September) that Japan's Self-Defence Forces (JSDF) - the name for military - were an unconstitutional and illegal organisation.
+Background: In an historic decision, a Japanese court declared on Friday (7th September) that Japan's Self-Defence Forces (JSDF) - the name for military - were an unconstitutional and illegal organisation.
 The verdict climaxed a four-year legal battle between the residents of the village of Naganuma in Northern Japan and the Japanese Government.

 The case began in 1969 when the Naganuma farmers objected to a government order to destroy 50 acres of forest to build a JSDF missile base.
 Judge Shimeo Fukushima of the Sapporo District Court ruled in favour of the farmers and ordered construction of the base to halt.
 But, his judgment was subsequently reversed by the High Court and the base was finished in February this year.

 However, the Naganuma residents continued their fight, basing their argument on a cla??? that the JSDF was not in the public's interest because the Japanese constitution forbids the creation of armed forces.